Nuclear Strategic Stability and a 10-point Code for Responsible Nuclear Armed States

 An initial working definition is:

 Nuclear Strategic Stability (NSS) is a metric of international relations and is high where the risk of any conflict being initiated using nuclear weapons or escalated to the nuclear level is as low as is achievable.
-Every posture, capability or declaratory change should be assessed against this metric; Nuclear Weapons Capable States (NWCS) should always strive to improve NSS.
+Every posture, capability or declaratory change should be assessed against this metric; Nuclear Armed States (NAS) should always strive to improve NSS.

 Fundamental to the adoption of NSS as the overriding metric is the understanding that it does not affect deterrent relationships nor individual state security.
 Indeed, the higher the NSS, the more capable becomes strategic nuclear deterrence.